Pylons/pyramid/docs/narr/extending.rst

 Extending an Application Which Possesses Configuration Decorators Or Which Does Configuration Imperatively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've inherited a :mod:`repoze.bfg` application which uses
+If you've inherited a :mod:`pyramid` application which uses
-:class:`repoze.bfg.view.bfg_view` decorators or which performs
+:class:`pyramid.view.bfg_view` decorators or which performs
 configuration imperatively, one of two things may be true:

 - If you just want to *extend* the application, you can write